-Technical regulation adoption must not hinder the terms of the agreements, under the penalty of their being questioned by the other signatories and even of making the Country susceptible to questioning in the pertinent international venues such as, for example, the WTO's Controversy Solution Body.
+Technical regulation adoption must not hinder the terms of the agreements, under the penalty of their being questioned by the other signatories members and even of making the Country susceptible to questioning in the pertinent international venues such as, for example, the WTO's Dispute Settlement Body (DSB).

-In particular, emphasis is placed on the agreements established in the ambit of the multilateral trade system, such as the WTO's Agreement on Technical Barriers to Trade (TBT), and the Agreement on the Application of Sanitary and Phytosanitary Measures (SPS), which have direct impact on the technical regulation
+In particular, emphasis is placed on the agreements established in the ambit of the multilateral trade system, such as the WTO's Agreement on Technical Barriers to Trade (TBT), and the Agreement on the Application of Sanitary and Phytosanitary Measures (SPS), which have direct impact on the technical regulation.

 A.3.1.
-On the Agreement on Technical Barriers to Trade
+On the TBT Agreement (Agreement Technical Barriers to Trade

 This is a multilateral agreement in the ambit of the WTO.
-It is aimed at making sure technical regulations, technical standards and conformity assessment procedures do not become unnecessary barriers to international trade while acknowledging the member States' right to set regulatory measures to achieve their legitimate goals.
+It is aimed at making sure technical regulations, technical standards and conformity assessment procedures do not become unnecessary barriers to international trade while acknowledging the Country Members right to set regulatory measures to achieve their legitimate goals.

-The TBT applies to good trade, i.e., industrial or agricultural products as well as to the processes related to them, excluding the aspects that regard sanitary and phytosanitary measures, which are the object of a specific agreement.
+The TBT applies to good trade, i.e., industrial or agricultural goods as well as to the processes related to them, excluding the aspects that regard sanitary and phytosanitary measures, which are the object of a specific agreement.